 Seasonal Flu Information

-Together, we can slow the spread of the seasonal flu.
+Together, we can slow the spread of influenza (seasonal flu).

 Because students live in close proximity to one another, the flu can spread rapidly throughout campus.
 Transmitted via droplets and small particles through coughs and sneezes, the flu can be stopped.
-Here’s how you can help stop the spread of flu and stay healthy through flu season:
+Here’s how you can help stop the spread of the flu and stay healthy through flu season:

 - Get a flu vaccine.
 Flu vaccines are available on campus at our Annual Flu Vaccine Blitz, while supplies last.

 - Wash your hands.
-A lot.
-Frequent hand washing offers the best protection against influenza.
+Frequent hand washing offers the best protection against the flu.
 Alcohol-based hand wipes or gel sanitizers help, too.

 - Avoid contact with sick people.